webiny/action-post-run/README.md

 ![image](./docs/action-results.png)

-ℹ️Note the order of execution.
+ℹ️ Note the order of execution.
 The `command: echo "this thing works again!"` was executed before the `command: echo "this thing works!"` command.